 1. Wafa Karne se – The ghazal starts on a good bass note with the ‘ever-so-soulful’ Sarangi for company and in comes Sudeep with his easy voice and clear pronunciation of every word.
 A ghazal depicting sheer helplessness of a partner whose love interest just doesn’t respond to love.
 Wohi charchay Wohi Kissey Mili rusvayian humko, Unhi kisson se wo mashhoor ho jaye to kya kijiye.
 The slight yet constant Guitar all throughout the Ghazal with a prominent Sarangi defines this beautiful Ghazal.

-2. Aaj Phir dekha kiye – Starts off like an unconventional ghazal with blues taking over and in comes Rekha bharadwaj accompanied by a set Tabla.
+2. Aaj Phir dekha kiye – Starts off like an unconventional ghazal with blues taking over and in comes Rekha bharadwaj accompanied by an ably set Tabla.
 The singer smiles at the mirror which looks at her with curiosity.
-With Rekha Bharadwaj descends a sense of typical ghazal setting descends on the senses and this ghazal just furthers the same feeling.
+With Rekha Bharadwaj, a sense of typical ghazal setting descends on the senses and this ghazal just furthers the same feeling.
 Mere dil ne to hamesha hee pukara tumko, ek dafaa tum bhee pukaro to Mohabbat se mujhe…Simple and a very effective ghazal.
 You cannot miss the mesmerizing Sitar throughout the ghazal.
+Thumbs up for the ghazal!

 3. Subhe Roshan ko – Mild guitar…lot of bass and then Sudeep begin the proceedings in this ghazal.
 By now it is quite clear that the poetry of this album is quite strong, still I will state the obvious that the poetry in this ghazal is what the ghazals should be made of.
 Mujhko mat baandh wafadari ki zanjeeron mein, Misley baadal hu Bhatak jaaney ka ilzaam na de.
 Off late, I don’t recollect a single ghazal album that has made such powerful statement with the first 3 ghazals.
 Intricate music arrangement, semi-contemporary but retaining the charm of good old days.
 Rare!